Headers

 - Cookie.
 Don't set

-Inspecting what actually went out
+Inspecting what went out

 Header order overrides